Democrats bash McCarthy over spending demands in debt ceiling talks: ‘hypocrite’

 “This is theater,” Huffman added.
 “He’s trying to get us to negotiate against ourselves.”

-Rep. Rosa DeLauro (Conn.), senior Democrat on the powerful Appropriations Committee, is already sounding similar warnings about the effects such cuts would have on the non-defense discretionary budget, which includes countless federal programs, from NASA and the national parks to public health and veterans benefits.
+Rep. Rosa DeLauro (Conn.), senior Democrat on the powerful House Appropriations Committee, is already sounding similar warnings about the effects such cuts would have on the nondefense discretionary budget, which includes countless federal programs, from NASA and the national parks to public health and veterans benefits.

 “If that’s what these folks want to do, is to go after all that working families rely on in terms of services — that’s a pretty extraordinary move,” DeLauro told The Hill late last month.
-“Now, I don’t know what is being suggested — I want to see what can be worked out — but I am not going to watch cuts, at NIH, education, apprenticeships, the whole nine yards.”
+“Now, I don’t know what is being suggested — I want to see what can be worked out — but I am not going to watch cuts, at NIH [National Institutes of Health], education, apprenticeships, the whole nine yards.”

 McCarthy has vowed that Republicans won’t let the partisan impasse impede the government’s ability to pay its bills — “Defaulting on our debt is not an option,” he said Monday — and Democrats tend to agree that some compromise will be secured before then.